The Neural Coding Framework for Learning Generative Models: Results

 \subsection{Neural Generative Coding Yields Strong Downstream Pattern Classifiers}

 All of the generative models we have experimented with in this paper are unsupervised in nature, meaning that by attempting to learn a density estimator of the data's underlying distribution, the representations acquired by each might prove useful for downstream applications, such as image categorization.
 To evaluate each how useful each model's latent representations might be when attempting to discriminate between samples, we evaluate the performance of a simple log-linear classifier, i.e., maximum entropy, that is fit to each model's topmost latent variable using the labels accompanying each dataset.
 For all models, we measure the classification error (\textbf{Err}), as a percentage, on the test set of each benchmark in Table \ref{results:diagonistics}, where the closer a model is to $0\%$, the better.
 In addition, we provide the results for simple, purely discriminative baseline for context (the DSRN), which is simply a backprop-trained sparse recitfier network \cite{glorot2011deep} that is constrained to have the same number of synapses as the generative models.
-As we see in Table \ref{results:diagonistics}, in terms of test error, \textbf{the GNCN is competitive with the purely discriminative DSRN and outperforms all of the other generative models} (though it does not outperform the DSRN in two out of four cases).
+As we see in Table \ref{results:diagonistics}, in terms of test error, the NGC models (GNCN-t1/Rao, GNCN-t1-$\Sigma$/Friston, GNCN-t2-L$\Sigma$, and GNCN-PDH) are competitive with the purely discriminatively-trained DSRN and outperform all of the other generative models (even outperforming the DSRN in one out of the four cases).

-In Figure \ref{fig:tsne_latents}, we provide qualitative evidence that the latent representations of the GNCN appear to yield a stronger, natural separation of the test data points into seemingly class-respective clusters as compared to the GVAE (one of the best performing backprop-based models with respect to both log likelihood and reconstruction error).
-Again, we emphasize that the GNCN acquired these representations without labeled information, meaning that the class-based relationships have emerged as a result of its very sparse neural activities.
-This offers some promising evidence that the GNCN's representations offer benefits beyond the original density estimation task, allowing reuse of the same system for downstream tasks like image categorization.
+In Figure \ref{fig:tsne_latents}, we provide qualitative evidence that the latent representations of an NGC model (a GNCN-t2-L$\Sigma$) appear to yield a stronger, natural separation of the test data points into seemingly class-respective clusters as compared to the GAN-AE (one of the best performing backprop-based models with respect to both log likelihood and reconstruction error).
+Again, we emphasize that the GNCN-t2-L$\Sigma$ acquired these representations without labeled information, meaning that the class-based relationships have emerged as a result of its very sparse neural activities.
+This offers some promising evidence that an NGC model's representations offer benefits beyond the original density estimation task, allowing reuse of the same system for downstream tasks like categorization.